Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### New and changed features

 - DALi (3D UI Toolkit)
-  - Actor, Window and Renderer
+  - Actor, Window, and Renderer
     - Support for multiple render targets has been added.
     - Support for the reflection has been added to the Camera.
     - Signals for the window effect have been added.
   - Text, Input and Gesture
     - Support for the rotation gesture has been added.
-    - Environment variables for the long press, the pinch and the rotation gesture have been added.
+    - Environment variables for the long press, pinch, and rotation gesture have been added.
     - Some preedit enumerations have been added.
   - Widget
     - Support for the multiple widget instances has been added.
   - Control
     - The shadow property has been added to the Control.
   - Image
-    - Support for downloading of a remote svg file has been added.
+    - Support for downloading a remote SVG file has been added.
-    - Support for loading n-patch image file asynchronously has been added.
+    - Support for loading an n-patch image file asynchronously has been added.
-    - Support for loading svg file synchronously has been added.
+    - Support for loading an SVG file synchronously has been added.
 - NUI
   - LottieAnimationView has been added.
-  - Implicit conversion for Size, Size2D, Position and Position2D has been added.
+  - Implicit conversion for Size, Size2D, Position, and Position2D has been added.
   - ComponentBasedApplication has been added.
-  - Window related APIs have been added.
+  - Window related API set has been added.
   - ScrollEvent of ScrollableBase has been added.
   - CornerRadius of View has been added.
   - Support for the default style has been added to NUI.Components.
   - Hex color code has been added.
   - NUI.Components styles and extensions have been added.
   - NUI.Components have been updated to support features of wearable profile.
-  - Dotnet pre-Initialze has been added.
+  - .NET pre-initialize has been added.
-  - Several InputMethodContext APIs have been added.
+  - Several InputMethodContext API set has been added.

 ### Fixes